nhayward/revpit/user/pages/08.faq/default.md

 All of the materials included in the submission package (including the query letter, synopsis, and log line) <u>are subject to the prohibition on AI-generated work</u>.
 The purpose of such materials is to concisely capture the plot and voice of your manuscript, and as such, the use of any other content would likely not lead to an effective query letter, synopsis, or log line.
 Prior to submitting materials to a RevPit contest or event, we encourage authors to assist each other in polishing their query letters, as fellow authors are an excellent source of feedback.

 Images such as mood boards, mock cover art, and other images about your manuscript are not considered to be part of the submission materials.
-As such, the editors will not be offering editorial feedback to their winners about any visual art posted in the Reddit forum or other social media by the authors.
+As such, the editors will not be offering editorial feedback to their winners about any visual art posted in the Reddit forum, on Bluesky, or other social media by the authors.
 RevPit will allow mood boards and other images to be posted, including those that are AI-generated, with the knowledge that these are not part of the submission for any manuscript into a RevPit contest or event.
 RevPit does, however, discourage the use of any AI-generated images.
 Authors who choose to post such an image are responsible for verifying that all AI-generated content adheres to all content guidelines and complies with all applicable intellectual property rights.
 RevPit reserves the right to remove any content from the Reddit subforum that doesn’t comply with the content guidelines.

 ##### Social media and website

-Reddit and many other social media platforms are subject to such platform’s policies which may allow any information posted to be used by content-generating AI technology.
-If authors want to prevent their inclusion in content-generating AI tools, authors are cautioned against posting their intellectual property, including portions of manuscripts, on such forums, including the RevPit Reddit subforum.
+Reddit, Bluesky, and many other social media platforms are subject to such platform’s policies which may allow any information posted to be used by content-generating AI technology.
+If authors want to prevent their inclusion in content-generating AI tools, authors are cautioned against posting their intellectual property, including portions of manuscripts, on such forums, including the RevPit Reddit subforum or using the RevPit hashtag on Bluesky.
 All submissions to RevPit contests and events are held in strict confidence by the RevPit editors and first readers, and the author maintains all rights to their intellectual property.
 The winners’ first five pages and query letters will be posted on RevPit’s website, reviseresub.com, for three months for the winner showcase.
 The content of postings on the RevPit website are <u>not</u> also shared on various social media and are not subject to the AI policy of such social media sites.
 Reasonable measures are taken on the RevPit website to protect the authors’ intellectual property and prevent AI bots from crawling the showcase pages.

 </div>
 </div>